-We hope this website will help you learn about our programs and services; see the impact we are making in our communities (success stories, statistics, and newsletters); meet the people on our staff and board of directors; understand the devastating effects of abuse on children; learn how to stay connected (join our mailing list, join our Facebook group, or attend an upcoming event); and find out how you can help (volunteer or make a donation).
+We hope this website will help you learn about our programs and services; see the impact we are making in our communities (success stories, statistics, and newsletters); meet the people on our staff and board of directors; understand the devastating effects of abuse on children; learn how to stay connected (join our mailing list, join our Facebook ,add us on Instagram or attend an upcoming event); and find out how you can help (volunteer or make a donation).

 Recent Blog Posts

 In 2014, there were 12 abused children for every 1,000 in the Mid-Hudson Valley region, lower than the state (excluding NYC) rate of 16.
 The region’s rate of child abuse decreased by 1%, while the state (excluding NYC) increased 20% from 2000 to 2014.
 Child abuse rates were consistently lowest in Orange County (9 per 1,000 in 2014) while Ulster and Dutchess had higher rates, 17 and 16 respectively in 2014.